gansm/finalcut/doc/getting-started.md

 FINAL CUT has many widgets.
 It offers buttons, input fields, menus, and dialog boxes that cover the most common use cases.
 Widgets are visual elements that are combined to create user interfaces.
-Own widgets can be easily created by creating a derived class of `FWidget` or other existing widgets.
+You can easily create your custom widgets by creating a derived class of `FWidget` or other existing widgets.
 All widgets are instances of [FWidget](https://codedocs.xyz/gansm/finalcut/classfinalcut_1_1FWidget.html) or its subclasses.

 A widget can contain any number of child widgets.
 Child widgets are displayed in the display area of the parent widget.
-Window widgets based on `FWindow` have their own virtual display area and are independent of the parent widget.
+Window widgets based on `FWindow` have their own virtual display area and are independent from the parent widget.

-When a parent widget is disabled, hidden, or deleted, the same operation is used recursively to all its child widgets.
+When a parent widget is disabled, hidden, or deleted, the same operation is used recursively on all its child widgets.
 The base class `FObject` implements the self-organized object tree behavior.
 For example, `addChild()` removes the child ownership from an existing parent object before assigning it to the new target.
 When a child becomes deleted, the parent-child relationship